Table of Contents

 Interestingly, scientists have not found diet and nutrition to be factors that affect the development or prevention of ulcers.
 Milk was once used as a treatment, but it is no longer considered an effective way to prevent or treat an ulcer.
 However, alcohol and smoking can lead to ulcer growth, so avoid drinking and smoking.

-Treating NSAID Ulcers
+a.
+Treating NSAID ulcers

 If your ulcer was caused by excessive NSAID use, your doctor may tell you to stop taking NSAIDs or switch you to an alternative medication.
 You may be prescribed drugs that reduce stomach acid and protect your ulcer.
 These drugs include proton pump inhibitors (PPIs), histamine receptor blockers, and protectants.
 If your ulcer was caused by NSAID and you also have an H. pylori infection, you may receive similar medications as well as antibiotics, bismuth subsalicylates, or antacids.